Jump to section:

 Gifts

 Gifts are a voluntary transfer of items of value from a person or organization where no material amount of goods or services are expected.
 A gift will generally be motivated by charitable intent and is irrevocable.
-Gifts, sometimes called charitable grants, share many features with sponsored projects/agreements, including requirements for progress and financial reports or deliverables, and a clear scope of work.
-Types of gifts include:
+Gifts do not come with the expectation of deliverables, detailed financial reporting, and refund of unspent costs.
+Language indicating that may indicate a sponsored agreement is necessary.

 - Gift of funds given with a charitable intent